 I’ve lived so much of my life like the baby bird in Are You My Mother?, studying the lists in my career books to see which is The right choice: ‘teacher’ – are you my career? ‘physical therapist’ – are you my career? ‘dental hygienist’ – are you my career?
 When I watched Ruth Chang’s powerful Ted talk on decision-making, I realised that I had gone through most of my life ‘drifting,’ following what school, my parents, career aptitude tests told me what I was good at, without ever taking a stand for what came from inside myself.

 I was waiting for life to happen to me.
 Worse, even once I realised that actually living my life instead of riding it out required action and risk and my own decisions, I still looked to those books for answers because I was paralysed by the fear of getting it wrong.
-It was only once I began to risk making choices and actually trying something that I was able to start moving forward.
+It was only when I began to risk making choices and actually try something that I was able to start moving forward.
 Only by ‘doing’ (and risking doing the wrong thing) could I actually get enough input to see how something actually aligned with my values and interests and skills and reassess, reevaluate and move forward.
 I finally understood that I had to make decisions that came from myself; it was not possible to both live my life fully and not risk getting it wrong.
 I could go to others for support, sure, but no one else had the answer for what was right for me, not even Do What You Are.

 David Brooks calls this moment the ‘agency moment’; the moment in which one “begin[s] to live according to her own inner criteria, gradually developing a passionate and steady capacity to initiate action and drive her own life.”
 I leave you with some final thoughts on agency, from that piece by David Brooks which spoke to me so deeply: